Septh/rollup-plugin-node-externals/README.md

 #### builtinsPrefix?: 'add' | 'strip' | 'ignore' = 'add'
 How to handle the `node:` scheme used in recent versions of Node (i.e., `import path from 'node:path'`).<br>
-- If `add` (the default), the `node:` prefix is always added.
-In effect, this homogenizes all your imports of node builtins to their prefixed version.
+- If `add` (the default, recommended), the `node:` prefix is always added.
+In effect, this homogenizes all your imports of Node builtins to their prefixed version.
 - If `strip` (the default), the import is always resolved unprefixed.
-In effect, this homogenizes all your imports of node builtins to their unprefixed version.
+In effect, this homogenizes all your imports of Node builtins to their unprefixed version.
-- `ignore` will simply leave all prefixes as written in your code.
+- `ignore` will simply leave all builtins imports as written in your code.
-> _Note that prefix handling is independant of the `builtins` options being enabled or disabled._
+> _Note that prefix handling is always applied, regardless of the `builtins` options being enabled or disabled._

 #### packagePath?: string | string[] = []
 If you're working with monorepos, the `packagePath` option is made for you.
 It can take a path, or an array of paths, to your package.json file(s).
-If not specified, the default is to start with the current directory's package.json then go up scan for all package.json files in parent directories recursively until either the root git directory is reached or until no other package.json can be found.
+If not specified, the default is to start with the current directory's package.json then go up scan for all `package.json` files in parent directories recursively until either the root git directory is reached or until no other `package.json` can be found.

 #### deps?: boolean = true
 #### devDeps?: boolean = false